SAP-samples/teched2025-IN160/exercises/ex0/README.md

-# Get ready (read Only)
+# Get ready (read only)

-In this exercise, you will get an overview of the pre-requesites needed for the configuration and setup of essencial system requirements for the automated order processing scenario.
+In this exercise, you will get an overview of the prerequisites needed for the configuration and setup of essential system requirements for the automated order processing scenario.
-As these steps are only executed once per tenant, we have completed all steps for you, nevertheless you can go through them to understand the context before moving on to the next exercises and getting your hands dirty.
+As these steps are only executed once per tenant, we have completed all steps for you.
+Nevertheless, you can go through them to understand the context before moving on to the next exercises and getting your hands dirty.

 This is an architecture diagram describing our use case:

 <br>![](./images/architectureOverview.png)

-1. First you have to setup your Shopify system to create API Keys and configure the Order webhook.
+1. First you have to setup your Shopify system to create API keys and configure the order webhook.
 <br>
-2. Webhooks in Shopify use Hash-Based Message Authentication Codes (HMAC).
-The API Management capability of SAP Integration Suite validates the origin of the webhooks, see https://shopify.dev/docs/apps/build/webhooks/subscribe/https.
+2. Webhooks in Shopify use Hash-Based Message Authentication Codes (HMAC), see https://shopify.dev/docs/apps/build/webhooks/subscribe/https.
+The API Management capability of SAP Integration Suite validates the origin of the webhooks.
 <br>
 3. After successful validation, an Integration Flow is triggered to publish the order event to Event Mesh.
 <br>
-4. In Event Mesh a queue is subscribed to the topic.
-In addtion, a webhook is configured to trigger SAP Build Process Automation.
+4. In Event Mesh, there is a queue subscribed to the topic.
+The event will be stored in the queue until it is delivered via webhook to SAP Build Process Automation.
 <br>
-5. The user has to apporve or reject the Sales Order.
-Once approved, an Interation Flow is triggerd via an action
+5. The user has to approve or reject the Sales Order.
+Once approved, an Integration Flow is triggered via an action.
 <br>
 6. The Integration Flow finally creates the Sales Order in SAP S/4HANA Public Cloud.
-Also the order in Shopify gets updated with the SAP S/4HANA external ID to allow an easy mapping between Shopify and SAP Orders.
+Additionally, the order in Shopify gets updated with the SAP S/4HANA external ID to allow an easy mapping between Shopify and SAP Orders.

-## 1. Create API Keys in Shopify  (Read Only)
+## 1. Create API Keys in Shopify (read only)

-You need to create API Keys to execute Shopify APIs.
+You need to create API keys to execute Shopify APIs.
 The API credentials need to be maintained in your SAP Integration Suite tenant.

 1. Log in to your Shopify system and go to **Settings**.